arkency/posts/posts/2015-10-16-advantages-of-working-on-a-legacy-rails-application.md

 point for a salary negotiation.

 Bigger, older, **legacy business are already verified** in some way.
-Either they are at least very good at convincing investors.
-Or they are onto something and they are doing something good for the customers.
+Either they are at least very good at convincing investors or they are onto something and they are doing something good for the customers.
 Otherwise, **why would they keep coming?**

 Also, we found that it is much easier to handle billing with such mature organizations.